vijays/Scam-Call-Buster/README.md

 If the number is a known suspect, it will flag it to the user.\
 It will listen to the conversation and transcribe it as it progresses.\
 Simultaneously, it keeps analysing the content for a potential fraud theme.\
-If it finds a matching theme, it flags it to the user.
+If it finds a matching theme, it will flag it to the user.

 ## Data sources and AI methods

 The app listens to the conversation audio in chunks e.g. say 5 seconds and streams it to a service which transcribes it, i.e. **Speech-To-Text (STT)**, also known as **Automatic Speech Recognition (ASR)**.
 We can use 3rd party APIs for this e.g. Google Cloud STT.
 These chunks are appended to a data structure which builds as a conversation.

-The app keeps analysing this conversation as it builds using AI / ML models, e.g. **Random Forest**.
+The app keeps analysing the transcript as it builds using AI / ML models, e.g. **Random Forest**.
 However, as mobile devices may not have the computational power needed in real time for this, we can implement this too on the cloud as our own service e.g. on **Amazon Web Services (AWS)**, and access it using an API.

 If the app finds a matching theme with a high probability, it flags the same to the user.